Board of Directors

 Agnew is also active in national journalism circles.
 He has judged the Pulitzer Prize four times, and is a former diversity chairman for the American Society of News Editors.
 Agnew also served on the board of directors of the Associated Press Media Editors.
 He is the recipient of four President’s Rings, which recognized the best editors in the Gannett Co.
 Inc., and of the Silver Em Award, one of the highest recognitions for journalism excellence awarded by the University of Mississippi.
 He is also in Ole Miss’s Alumni Hall of Fame.

 In addition to PBS, Agnew serves on the board of the Association of Public Television Stations and the executive committee of the National Educational Telecommunications Association, and is a member of the Organization of State Broadcasting Executives.

 Agnew served as an adjunct communications professor at Belhaven University in Jackson.
 He is advisory board chairman for the journalism program at Jackson State University.
 He is also on the journalism advisory boards for the University of Southern Mississippi and the Meek School of Journalism at Ole Miss.
 Agnew serves on many community boards, including being the immediate past chairman of the Mississippi Council on Economic Education.
 He was named by blackmississippi.com as one of the most influential African Americans in Mississippi.

 Agnew holds bachelor’s degrees in Radio/TV and English from the University of Mississippi.
 He is the father of three children.
-He is Vice Chair of the PBS Editorial Standards Review Committee and serves on the PBS Station Services, National Policy Advisory, and Diversity Advisory committees.
+He is Vice Chair of the PBS Station Services Committee, and serves on the Nominating and Corporate Governance, National Policy Advisory, and Diversity Advisory committees.